 Federal Direct Loans, Work-Study and Tuition Waiver programs require enrollment in 6 or more credits to maintain eligibility.
 Washington College Grant and Shoreline Grant programs require enrollment in 3 or more credits.

 Changes in Enrollment Levels and Census Date

-Financial Aid recipients should finalize their quarterly class schedules before the census dates listed below in order to avoid financial aid repayments.
-Financial aid awards will be adjusted to reflect a student’s enrollment level by the close of the 10th business day from the start of each quarter (9th business day for Summer Quarter).
+Financial Aid recipients should finalize their quarterly class schedules before the census dates listed below to avoid financial aid repayments.
+Financial aid awards will be adjusted to reflect a student’s enrollment level by the 10th instructional day from the start of each quarter (8th instructional day for Summer Quarter).
 If aid has already been disbursed and/or a refund has been issued, students may owe a repayment due to enrollment level changes.

 Census Dates - (Last day aid adjustments can be made based on enrollment level)